 Finding most of those books written for grade or junior-high level- I would go to the main library downtown on weekends seeking more advanced - university texts - on the subject.

-That teacher apologised for chastising me the next day- the severe thunderstorm I was running from had produced a killer tornado at a school about 25 miles away.
+That teacher apologized for chastising me the next day- the severe thunderstorm I was running from had produced a killer tornado at a school about 25 miles away.

 One February morning an article appeared in the KANSAS CITY TIMES about a 14-year-old fellow who had an amateur weather station in one of his Mom's vacant apartment units in Kansas City's (at the time- Italian) North End.